How To Troubleshoot Your WordPress Website?

 Plugins: Troubleshoot Your WordPress Website

 Finding out which plugin was the issue is frequently done in this way.
-Simply deactivate each one separately to determine the cause.
+Deactivate each one separately to determine the cause.

 5. Check On The Themes:

 If you’ve deactivated all of your plugins and the error persists, it’s time to look into the themes.
 By simply changing the active theme to one of the WordPress basic themes, you can determine whether or not your theme is having issues.
 When you initially install WordPress, the theme that appears is known as the default theme.
-Normally, your wp-admin dashboard is where you can alter this.
+Normally, you can alter this in your wp-admin dashboard.

-To do this, navigate to Appearance> Themes and select your favorite default theme by clicking the Activate button.
+To do this, navigate to Appearance&gt Themes and select your favorite default theme by clicking the Activate button.

 Check On The Themes